Partnerships & Alliances - Accredited Academic Partners

 Partially accredited partners have programs containing several of the courses required to become a CITT-Certified Logistics Professional.
 Students who successfully complete the accredited courses qualify for a fast track with advanced standing towards the CCLP designation, and only need to take the remaining courses to meet the academic requirement for certification.

-Recognized Program: Business Administration - Logistics & Transport
+Accredited Program: Business Administration - Logistics & Transport

-During this program, students can take 9 of the required 10 credits to be eligible for the CCLP designation
+During this program, students can take 9 of the required 10 credits to be eligible for the CCLP designation.

 Accredited Program: Supply Chain Management Post Graduate Certificate